urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch7.markdown

     fas  /          pel  (          zap  !

 You just have to memorize these names.
 Sorry.
 We accept that they are vile, barbaric and loathsome.
+So is life.

 ###Runes###